Artificial Intelligence (AI)

 Knowledge of SQL and Relational Database Design

-Quite often, the data that bots use is available on the databases, most of which are relational by nature.
+Quite often, the data that bots use is available in databases, most of which are relational by nature.

 Instead of humans accessing this data, it may be far more efficient for bots to do so through proper SQL queries.